a11yrules/podcast-dev/_posts/2024-12-30-alt-text-social-media-for-artists-and-photographers.md

 <img src="/img/night-sky.jpg" alt="Night sky showing lots of stars.
 The mid ground of the image shows leafless trees in silhouette against a lighter colored sky.
 The foreground is a still lake with the trees and the stars reflected in it.">

-alt text: Night sky showing lots of stars.
+<span aria-hidden="true">alt text: Night sky showing lots of stars.
 The mid ground of the image shows leafless trees in silhouette against a lighter colored sky.
-The foreground is a still lake with the trees and the stars reflected in it.
+The foreground is a still lake with the trees and the stars reflected in it. </span>

 <img src="/img/sunset.jpg" alt="Blue sky filled with pink and grey clouds.
 A pond surrounded by trees in the midground and tall grasses in the foreground.
 The sky and trees and grasses are reflected in the pond’s still as glass water. ">

-alt text: Blue sky filled with pink and grey clouds.
+<span aria-hidden="true">alt text: Blue sky filled with pink and grey clouds.
 A pond surrounded by trees in the midground and tall grasses in the foreground.
-The sky and trees and grasses are reflected in the pond’s still as glass water.
+The sky and trees and grasses are reflected in the pond’s still as glass water. </span>

 ## How to add alt text on BlueSky